St David's College A GSG School

-Our new year 6 pupils are already benefitting from the vast range of courses and facilities on offer at St Davids which include an extensive outdoor education, sports and activities programme which complements rigorous but sympathetic academic studies.
-Year 6 pupils are afforded their own academic base, common room, play space and lunchtime break in order to acclimatise slowly into secondary education.
+Our year 5 and 6 pupils are already benefiting from the vast range of courses and facilities on offer at St Davids which include an extensive outdoor education, sports and activities programme which complements rigorous but sympathetic academic studies.
+They are afforded their own academic base, common room, play space and lunchtime break in order to acclimatise slowly into secondary education.
 Following on from Year 6 there will be a natural progression onto our full programme of studies up to GCSE and A Level.
 Each and every child will be nurtured along the way by a team of academic and support staff dedicated to the whole person ethos of education.

 Services discounts, scholarships and bursaries are available. ...Read more

 Parents and pupils often have cause to acknowledge the help and support they have received from their schools, for example in helping in the choice of further education or careers.
 "Say thank you" allows you to send a quick note of appreciation to the school in general or to an individual teacher.